coremore35/coremore35.github.io/README.md

 List of features ready and TODOs for future development

-- Awesome feature 1
-- Awesome feature 2
-- Awesome feature 3
+- Utilizes two APIs
+- Responsive web-design
+- Takes user input to display images/quotes

 To-do list:

-- Wow improvement to be done 1
-- Wow improvement to be done 2
+- I would like to clean up the functions so that they are not so lengthy.
+This will also help to more easily make needed changes in the future.

 ## Status

-Project is: _in progress_, _finished_, _no longer continue_ and why?

-## Inspiration

-Add here credits.
-Project inspired by..., based on...
+Project is: _finished_, but there is room for growth as I gain more skills that can be applied.

 ## Contact

+Created by Corey Morrison (https://coremore35.github.io) corey.neil.morrison@gmail.com

-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+- feel free to contact me!

 ```